Hamish Anderson: Career

 His debut album, Trouble, was produced by Grammy Award-winning producer/mixer Jim Scott (Tom Petty, Tedeschi Trucks, Ryan Bingham, Wilco, Grace Potter), and features Steve Berlin from Los Lobos on baritone sax; Johnny Radelat (Gary Clark Jr), Freddie Bokkenheuser (Ryan Adams), and Aaron Sterling (John Mayer) on drums; Chris Bruce (Seal, Meshell Ndegeocello) and Rob Calder (Angus & Julia Stone, Kanye) on bass; Chris Joyner (Ryan Bingham) and Jerry Borge (Jonathan Wilson) on keys.

-Legendary guitarist Gary Clark Jr. has cited Hamish Anderson the young act under 30 to watch out for.
+Guitarist Gary Clark Jr. has cited Hamish Anderson as a young act under 30 to watch out for.
 The first single from that album, also titled Trouble, has received more than 1500 spins on major market AAA radio across the nation since its release on 15 April.
 It was featured on Spotify’s official "Blues & Roots Rock" playlist.
 The official video had an exclusive premiere on Relix.com.
 Hamish’s second single, Hold On Me was released 16 September and the debut album, Trouble, released 21 October.

 Hamish toured the US and Canada festivals in 2017, including performances at Firefly Music Festival, Mountain Jam (festival), Summerfest, Ottawa Bluesfest, Big Blues Bender, Telluride Blues & Brews Festival and Tom Tom Founders Fest.

 In 2017, Hamish was also added to Taco Bell's Feed the Beat Roster.
 In November, "U" was named one of the Top 5 tracks of the week on KCRW's Morning Becomes Eclectic and a "Best of Week" on Apple Music Australia & Japan, and was also profiled on NPR Music’s "Heavy Rotation".